ethereum/consensus-specs/specs/_features/eip6800/fork.md

 ## Introduction

-This document describes the process of the Verge upgrade.
+This document describes the process of the eip6800 upgrade.

 ## Configuration